jayway/cljwordgraph/README.md

       (is false "No tests have been written."))

 ## Make test work
-You should choose between using the psuedo-IDE Clooj or the command line and a text editor.
-If you choose any other option, like Emacs, Eclipse, NetBeans, IntelliJ, or whatever, you're on your own.
-They all have Clojure support, but there is no chance that I can cater for them all in my instructions.
+You should now choose a text editor, preferrably with Clojure support.

-See the [`INTRODUCTION.md`](https://github.com/jayway/cljwordgraph/blob/master/INTRODUCTION.md) file for instructions on downloading and getting started with Clooj and Leiningen.
+See the [`INTRODUCTION.md`](https://github.com/jayway/cljwordgraph/blob/master/INTRODUCTION.md) file for instructions on downloading and getting started with Leiningen.

-### Using Clooj
-1. Open Clooj by double-clicking the downloaded clooj jar.
-2. Open your newly created `cljwordgraph` project.
-3. Select the `cljwordgraph.test.core.clj` file (not `cljwordgraph.core.clj`).
-4. In the menu `REPL`, select `Evaluate entire file`.
-5. In the REPL window (lower right), enter `(run-tests)` and hit `Enter`.
-You should see:

-		Testing cljwordgraph.test.core
-		FAIL in (replace-me) (NO_SOURCE_FILE:6)
-		No tests have been written.
-		expected: false
-		  actual: false
-		Ran 1 tests containing 1 assertions.
-		1 failures, 0 errors.
-		{:type :summary, :test 1, :pass 0, :fail 1, :error 0}
-6. In the test in the source file, change 'false' to 'true'.
-7. In the menu `REPL`, select `Evaluate entire file`.
-8. In the REPL window (lower right), enter (run-tests) and hit Enter.
-You should see:

-		Testing cljwordgraph.test.core
-		Ran 1 tests containing 1 assertions.
-		0 failures, 0 errors.

-### Using command line and text editor
 1. Go to your newly created `cljwordgraph` project.
 2. Use Leiningen to run the tests: